FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/honey_i_shrunk_the_target_variable.md

 Having proven mathematically and shown in our example use-case, we can conclude finally that transforming the target variable is a dangerous business.
 It can be the key to success and wealth in a Kaggle challenge but it can also lead to disaster.
-It's bit like wielding a double handed sword in a fight.
+It's a bit like wielding a double handed sword in a fight.
 Limbs will be cut off, just make sure it's not one of yours.
-The rest of this post is only for the inquisitive reader who wants to know exactly where the correction terms for RSMPE and MAPE come from.
+The rest of this post is only for the inquisitive reader who wants to know exactly where the correction terms for RMSPE and MAPE come from.
 So let's wash it all down with some more math.

 ## Aftermath